-Naturally, this rich olive tapenade is amazing with crackers and a glass of wine, but it can also be blended with dairy-free sour cream or cream cheese for a dip, spread on sandwiches, stuffed into chicken breasts prior to baking, or used as a unique pizza sauce!
+Naturally, this rich olive tapenade is amazing with crackers and a glass of wine, but it can also be strired into dairy-free sour cream or cream cheese for a dip, spread on sandwiches, stuffed into chicken breasts prior to baking, or used as a unique pizza sauce!

 Since this olive tapenade is at its best after chilling in the refrigerator for an hour or more, it can be made a day in advance for parties and picnics.

-This recipe is naturally dairy-free / non-dairy, egg-free, gluten-free, peanut-free, nut-free, soy-free, and all around allergy-friendly.
-It is also vegan / vegetarian.
-Just be sure to select your accompaniments wisely, such as dairy-free and gluten-free crackers or bread, if needed.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, nut-free, soy-free, vegan, vegetarian, and top food allergy-friendly.
+Just be sure to select your accompaniments wisely, choosing dairy-free and gluten-free crackers or bread, if needed.

 - ½ cup chopped shallots

 - ¼ cup chopped smoked sun-dried tomatoes

 - 1 6-ounce can California Green Ripe Olives, well drained

 - 1 6-ounce can California Black Ripe Olives, well drained

 - ¼ cup lightly packed fresh basil